 Emails between you and your adviser are stored within the local Citizens Advice office email system where the adviser is based.
 The local Citizens Advice should have their own policy for how they keep these emails secure.

-If you use the Extra Help Unit, emails between you and your adviser are held on the Servicemail database and deleted 3 years of your case closes.
+If you use the Extra Help Unit, emails between you and your adviser are held on the Servicemail database and deleted 3 years after we close your case.

 If you get advice over the phone